muhammed222-lab/sms/README.md

-# Deemax
+# SMSGLOBE.NET

-Deemax is a modern web application that offers temporary number rentals for verification purposes, secure bank account verification, and a robust referral program.
+Smsglobe is a modern web application that offers temporary number rentals for verification purposes, secure bank account verification, and a robust referral program.
 Built with Next.js and React, Deemax leverages Firebase for authentication and Firestore for data management while integrating with external services such as Flutterwave APIs.

 ## Features